 Due to the extreme safety measures enforced for aircrafts, aircraft engineers must continually test new equipment and ensure existing vehicles are properly maintained.
 Any carelessness or mistakes could result in fatal accidents during flights, so aircraft engineers often test new designs for years and years before putting them into service.
 These workers also run tests and simulations virtually to create useful test data.
 After this test data is created, aircraft engineers interpret the data and make any necessary adjustments before running new tests.

-Jobs as an aircraft engineer are expected to decline by 2% from 2014-2024.
+Jobs as an aircraft engineer are expected to be slower than average by 2% from 2018-2028.
 Those preparing to enter this field will need to have at least a bachelor's degree in a related field, and applicants with a master's or doctoral degree may have more job options.